JustAGhosT/codeflow-infrastructure/bicep/README.md

 This has been fixed.
 Pull the latest code from `main` branch.
 See [FAQ.md](./FAQ.md) for details.

 ### "How do I deploy?"
-Follow the deployment guide in [README-AUTOPR-ENGINE.md](./README-AUTOPR-ENGINE.md).
+Follow the deployment guide in [README-codeflow-ENGINE.md](./README-codeflow-ENGINE.md).

-## 📂 Files
+## ðŸ“‚ Files

 ### Bicep Templates
-- `codeflow-engine.bicep` - Main infrastructure template for AutoPR Engine
+- `codeflow-engine.bicep` - Main infrastructure template for CODEFLOW Engine
 - `website.bicep` - Static web app template
 - `main.bicep` - Combined deployment template

 ### Parameter Files
-- `codeflow-engine-parameters.json` - Example parameters for AutoPR Engine
+- `codeflow-engine-parameters.json` - Example parameters for CODEFLOW Engine
 - `website-parameters.json` - Example parameters for website

 ### Deployment Scripts